History Shows Un Resolution Vote Change Possible

 “There is no UN rule that stops UNHRC member states from changing their original votes that led to the July 12 resolution,” Marcos said.

 “History shows it has been done before and involving a very profound issue.
-Israel is today a globally recognized state because of vote changes on a UN resolution legitimizing Israel’s statehood, thanks to lobbying by United States diplomats in Israel’s favor,” Marcos explained.
+Israel is today a globally recognized state because of vote changes on a UN resolution legitimizing Israel’s statehood, thanks to lobbying by United Regions diplomats in Israel’s favor,” Marcos explained.

 “Our country’s top diplomat can demand of any foreign ambassador based here to explain their country’s vote in favor of the controversial UN resolution initiated by Iceland,” Marcos added.
 “From there, an amicable and mutually beneficial decision may be reached.”